 Group Mailing List

-Every Meetup group has its own unique mailing list, to which members can subscribe or unsubscribe.
+Every group has its own unique mailing list, to which members can subscribe or unsubscribe.
 When you send a message to the mailing list, Meetup will notify all members subscribed to the mailing list.

 You can send these emails from the Meetup platform or directly from your email client.
 Just make sure to use the email address associated with your Meetup account, so our system knows it’s you.
 Also keep in mind that when you send something to the mailing list, your email address will be displayed to the recipients.
 The same goes for any members who reply to the message.